-- 60.76% lived and worked in Springfield. - 18.94% identified themselves as an elderly person age 62 or older. - 20.43% identified themselves as a member of a minority races such as African American, Asian, American Indiana, Pacific Islander, Multiple Races or Other Race, not previously mentioned and is not White. - 17.32% identified themselves as Hispanic or Latino. - 74.02% owned their own home.36.40% reported an income over \$75,000 per year, while only 11.32% reported an income of \$30,000 per year or less. - All but 12 identified as age 25 or older, with 13.5% of respondents ages 25-34, 11.9% of respondents ages 35-44, 20% of respondents ages 55-64, and 13.26% of respondents ages 65+.
+- 60.76% lived and worked in Springfield - 18.94% identified themselves as an elderly person age 62 or older - 20.43% identified themselves as a member of a minority races such as African American, Asian, American Indiana, Pacific Islander, Multiple Races or Other - 17.32% identified themselves as Hispanic or Latino - 74.02% owned their own home - 11.32% reported annual income of \$30,000 or less; 36.40% reported annual income over \$75,000 - All but 12 identified as age 25 or older, with 13.5% of respondents ages 25-34, 11.9% of respondents ages 35-44, 20% of respondents ages 55-64, and 13.26% of respondents ages 65+

-Survey respondents identified the top three housing challenges facing Springfield as: 1) rehabilitation of foreclosed or vacant housing (53.8%), 2) repair assistance to homeowners (45.6%), and 3) creation of safe, decent and affordable rental housing (31.26%).
-In addition, 58.32 percent reported that they did not know where to report housing discrimination.
+Survey respondents identified the top three housing challenges facing Springfield as:

+- 1. Rehabilitation of foreclosed or vacant housing (53.8%) - 2.
+Repair assistance to homeowners (45.6%) - 3.
+Creation of safe, decent and affordable rental housing (31.26%)

-Respondents identified the top three community development challenges as 1) crime prevention (50.61%); 2) neighborhood revitalization (32.07%), and 3) street or sewer repairs/upgrades (29.36%).
-Respondents identified the top three social service challenges as 1) after school and youth programs (23.27%), 2) programs for people with mental illness (21.27%), and 3) senior citizen programs (19.49%).
-The top three economic development challenges facing Springfield, as identified by the survey respondents, were 1) redevelopment of vacant property (51.15%, 2) workforce and education opportunities (34.37%), and 3) small business lending programs to assist in job creation and business growth (31.66%).
-A summary of responses has been included in Appendix A. Citizen Participation Outreach
+Respondents identified the top three community development challenges as

+- 1. Crime prevention (50.61%)

+- 2. Neighborhood revitalization (32.07%)

+- 3. Street or sewer repairs/upgrades (29.36%)

+Respondents identified the top three social service challenges as

+- 1. After school and youth programs (23.27%) - 2.
+Programs for people with mental illness (21.27%) - 3.
+Senior citizen programs (19.49%)

+The top three economic development challenges facing Springfield, as identified by the survey respondents, were

+- 1. Redevelopment of vacant property (51.15%) - 2.
+Workforce and education opportunities (34.37%) - 3.
+Small business lending programs to assist in job creation and business growth (31.66%)

+A summary of responses has been included in Appendix A.

+Citizen Participation Outreach

-Sort Ord Mode of Outrea Target of Outrea Summary of Summary of Summary of comme URL (If
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

-er ch ch response/attendan comments receiv nts not accepted applicabl
+response/attendance comments received not accepted applicable)

-ce ed and reasons e)
+and reasons

 1 Public Hearing Minorities November 19, 2019 City staff collected All comments have

 at 1 pm focusing on input through a been accepted.

 Non-English economic carousel exercise

-Speaking - Specify development and the opened
+Speaking - Specify development and opened the

 other language: concerns.
-Sign in the floor for
+Sign in floor for discussion

-Spanish sheet and notes discussion from
+Spanish sheet and notes from from the entire

-from the meeting the entire group.
+the meeting included group.
+Sign in

-Persons with included in Sign in sheet and
+Persons with in Appendix B. sheets and notes

-disabilities Appendix B. notes from the
+disabilities from the meeting

-meeting included
+included in

-Non- in Appendix B.
+Non- Appendix B.

 targeted/broad

 community

-Residents of
+Residents of Public

-Public and
+and Assisted

-Assisted Housing
+Housing

+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable)

+and reasons

 2 Public Hearing Minorities November 19, 2019 City staff collected All comments have

 at 3 pm focusing on input through a been accepted.

 Non-English homelessness.
-Sign carousel exercise
+Sign in carousel exercise

-Speaking - Specify in sheet and notes and the opened
+Speaking - Specify sheet and notes from and opened the

-other language: from the meeting the floor for
+other language: the meeting included floor for discussion

-Spanish included in discussion from

-Appendix B. the entire group.
+Spanish in Appendix B. from the entire

+group.
+Sign in

-Persons with Sign in sheet and
+Persons with sheets and notes

-disabilities notes from the
+disabilities from the meeting

-meeting included
+included in

-Non- in Appendix B.
+Non- Appendix B.

+targeted/broad

+community

+Residents of Public

+and Assisted

+Housing